If I really wanted to, I could put in the effort to be another blogger who showcases affordable clothing for you.

 Give their Jet Lag Mask a try!
 I know no doubt you’ll thank me and these ladies later.

-Adidas is easily one of my top three sports brands I love and wear.
+Joining the list of sustainable brands, Adidas is easily one of my top three sports brands I love and wear.
 To see that they care about the world we live in makes me proud to wear their products!

 Check out their approach to sustainability that involves people and product!